A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Methods

-\paragraph{Relations between categories.} In a similar fashion to the analysis done in \ref{para:intra_relationship}, we examine subsets, supersets, intersecting or equivalent categories in respect to the shared journals between the two systems.
 Recall that, in this work, we consider only the journals indexed by both systems.
-Thus, all categories in one system had at least one intersection with at least one category in the other system.
+Thus, all categories in one system have at least one intersection with at least one category in the other.

+Starting with WoS, \SA{nearly 30\% of its categories have a similar category in Scopus, and only 6 highly similar categories are found} (see Figure \ref{fig:wos_scopus_intersect_95} for the \SA{highly similar} categories).
+Turning to Scopus, \SA{only $\sim$20\% of its categories have a similar counterpart in WoS, and only a single highly similar category is found} (see Figure \ref{fig:scopus_wos_intersect_95}).
+The names of these categories roughly match.
+For example, \say{Cardiac $\&$ Cardiovascular Systems} in WoS is \SA{highly similar} to \say{Cardiology and Cardiovascular Medicine} in Scopus. \SA{The low number of similar categories may suggest that the 2 systems sparsely coincide in their category definition.}

+Figure \ref{fig:threshold_match} displays the results of \SA{a more relaxed definition of similarity, i.e., less than 80\% shared journals.} It can be seen that for low percentage of shared journals, as can be expected, all categories in one system have \say{enough} shared journals with at least one category in the second system. \SA{However, as the required percentage of shared journals increases, the number of similar categories quickly declines.} The fact that the blue line is above the green line at nearly all points in the plot indicates that \SA{WoS's categories have similar Scopus categories} for most examined shared journals percentages.

-Since no equivalent categories could be found between the two systems, we start by examining subset categories.
-Starting with WoS being considered as the \say{true} categorization, we identified 13 categories in WoS which have subsets in Scopus.
-When performing the same analysis starting with Scopus, 9 such subsets were found.
-Figures \ref{fig:wos_scopus_subsets} and \ref{fig:scopus_wos_subsets} display the subsets with more than a single journal in the subset.
-Again, the names of the categories are very indicative of their similarities.
+No equivalent categories between WoS and Scopus are found.
+However, 13 categories in WoS have subsets in Scopus and 9 categories in Scopus have subsets in WoS.
+Figures \ref{fig:wos_scopus_subsets} and \ref{fig:scopus_wos_subsets} display the categories with more than a single journal.
+The names of these categories are very indicative of their relation. \SA{For example, WoS category \say{Dentistry, Oral Surgery $\&$ Medicine} is a superset of \say{Oral Surgery} and \say{Orthodontics}, two of Scopus's categories. }

-Following our subset analysis, we now look at the intersections of categories across the two systems.
-Starting with WoS, we found 6 high intersecting categories with Scopus (see Figure \ref{fig:wos_scopus_intersect_95}).
-That is, 6 of WoS's categories have an intersection greater than 95\% with a category from Scopus.
-Turning to Scopus, we found only a single such category (see Figure \ref{fig:scopus_wos_intersect_95}).
-As can be observed from the names of the categories, these tend to display very similar meanings.
-The number of journals in the intersection of the large intersecting categories ranges from $\sim$60 to $\sim$140.